 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Work is usually performed within an office environment, with standard office equipment available.
+The work environment is mid to high-paced.
+The ability to work overtime during key operational times is necessary.
+The noise level in the work environment is usually moderate.

+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-The noise level in the work environment is usually moderate

-While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel and talk or hear.
-The employee is frequently required to walk, climb stairs and reach with hands and arms.
-The employee is occasionally required to stand and stoop, kneel, crouch, or crawl.
-The employee must occasionally lift and/or move up to 10 pounds.
+While performing the duties of this job, the employee is regularly required to communicate in both oral and written manners.
+The employee is frequently required to sit and reach with hands and arms.
+The employee is occasionally required to stand; walk; climb or balance and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Ability to add, subtract, multiply, and divide into all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.

-- Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
+Ability to apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.

-Competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.
+A competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.

 Applicants must be able to pass a pre-employment background check and drug screening.

-If you are unable to submit an application because of incompatible assistive technology or a disability, please contact firstname.lastname@example.org.
+If you are unable to apply because of incompatible assistive technology or a disability, please contact firstname.lastname@example.org.
 We will make every effort to respond to your request for assistance as soon as possible.